umarhassan-mitodl/15.347-fall-2004/content/pages/readings.md

 Introduction to the Library
 {{< tdclose >}}
 {{< tdopen >}}
-Examine the {{% resource_link "7ade23a3-e540-430c-99db-1dc657bd5b53" "MIT policies and procedures for research on human subjects" %}} and determine what you will have to do to comply with MIT policies in order to carry out your research project.
+Examine the [MIT policies and procedures for research on human subjects](http://web.mit.edu/committees/couhes/) and determine what you will have to do to comply with MIT policies in order to carry out your research project.

 Kifner, John.
 "Scholar Sets Off Gastronomic False Alarm." _New York Times,_ September 8, 2001.